mugenzi93/Linear_models/Linera_regression.md

     ## [1] 0.2498309

-Here, the `wiggly_mod` is doing better but is does not matter.
+Here, the `wiggly_mod` is doing better but it does not matter.

 ``` r
 # Root mean squared error